seung-gu/smart-labeler/docs/doclog.md

 ----
 ## 2025-06-21
-### - [#11](https://github.com/seung-gu/smart-labeler/issues/11) OV7675 camera: wiring, configuration, and signal verification
-- [x] Implement a code running OV7675 camera in Nano 33 BLE
-> Nano 33 BLE <----(serial com)----> Desktop

-- [x] Get signal in Desktop through Serial communication
-- [x] Verify the signal as an image
-- [ ] Save RGB image in the desktop when the buffer is full (image is fully received)

 ### - [#15](https://github.com/seung-gu/smart-labeler/issues/15) Virtual environment setup
 This project is configured using `pipenv` for virtual environment and dependency management.